mihirpatel1996/Web-Assignment-2/README.md

 In the downloaded repository, you can run:
 ### `npm install`
-Installs all the dependecies needed to run priject.
+Installs all the dependecies needed to run project.

 Now run,
 ### `npm start`